-##What a crazy month February is!
+##What a crazy season!
 Love is still in the air, along with the wind; it is a fine little concoction.
-The weather after Valentine’s Day was glamorous!
+The weather in Valencia can be glamorous!
 “Spring has sprung!”
 I thought, and then the wind blew it all away again.
 Very perplexing was my dilemma, to write for warmer weather, or for colder?

 Over a Mexican feed one night, at home with family, it hit me, I would just write about all of it.
 Why not?
 Food brings us together, especially when we’re not sick, it breaks down barriers and puts us in a place where we can enjoy one of life’s simple pleasures – eating.

 Post-Covid, I would like to plan a dinner party to suit the weather, the friends, and the occasion.
 The purpose of the Mexican feed is simple; we can eat with our hands!
 And, if there’s kids involved, this is a big plus!
 The recipe I’m going to share here is also really easy, it takes some time to cook, but it cooks by itself, so while it’s cooking, you can get back to doing what ever else it is that needs to be done.
 And it tastes fantastic!
 Bring family together to share this around the table.

 1.5kg beef tenderloin, chuck roast, or pork shoulder/tenderloin (boneless).

 2-3 limes **

 3-4 cloves of garlic, smashed (don’t put them in the press!)

 For the rest:

 2 pack Mexican soft flour (or corn) fajitas.

 2 cups grated cheddar cheese – queso naranja.